Simplifying Probate in Massachusetts: What You Need to Know

 1. Designate Beneficiaries

 Assets such as retirement accounts, bank accounts, and life insurance policies can pass directly to named beneficiaries, avoiding probate altogether.
+It is often beneficial to have a trust as the named beneficiary, if it is not already the owner of the asset.
 Regularly reviewing and updating these designations ensures your assets are transferred according to your wishes.

 2. Create a Trust

-Setting up a revocable living trust allows your assets to transfer seamlessly to beneficiaries without going through probate.
-You maintain control of your assets during your lifetime and simplify estate administration after your death.
+Setting up a basic revocable living trust allows your assets to transfer seamlessly to beneficiaries without going through probate.
+You maintain control of your assets during your lifetime, receive the benefit of being covered if you have an incapacity event, and simplify estate administration after your death.

-A well-written will is one of the most powerful tools for a smooth probate process.
-An ambiguous or outdated will can cause delays, disputes, and increased legal costs.
-Our Massachusetts estate attorneys ensure your will is legally valid, easy to authenticate, and aligned with current laws and your personal wishes.
+A well-written estate plan is one of the most powerful tools for a smooth probate process.
+Assets placed in trust as part of an estate plan will minimize delays, disputes, and increased legal costs.
+Our Massachusetts estate attorneys ensure your estate plan is legally valid, easy to carry out, and aligned with current laws and your personal wishes.

 Plan Ahead to Protect Your Loved Ones